 In the case of environmental impact, farms from higher economic size classes were accompanied by stronger pressure on the environment and thus lower sustainability.
 The most favourable situation, when it comes to environmental sustainability, occurred in the case of farms specializing in the grazing livestock, while the least in the case of granivores and in field crops.
-It resulted from the intensity of production within particular types of production, as well as the scale of production, determine the intensity of the environmental impact, which also coincides with the results of other studies (Wrzaszcz, 2017).
+It resulted from the intensity of production within particular types of production of farms.
+In the light of the above, it can be stated that the direction of production, as well as the scale of production, determine the intensity of the environmental impact, which also coincides with the results of other studies (Wrzaszcz, 2017).
 While for all examined farms the median of the indicator of material pressure on the environment was 1760 PLN/1 ha, from this perspective we could say in some simplification that farms with a specialization in the production of granivores are far from sustainability.